 With a daily traffic volume of around 200,000 vehicles per day, the urban motorway interchange at the Berlin Funkturm is one of Germany's busiest traffic junctions.
 Located next to the iconic Funkturm radio tower within Berlin’s leading exhibition grounds, more than 12,000 trucks use this motorway node between the A100 and A115 motorways in western Berlin on a daily basis.

-So how did Arup manage the renovation of this busy highway interchange and optimise transport flows without impacting on traffic?
+So how did Arup together with the project team manage the planning of the renovation of this busy highway interchange and optimise transport flows without impacting on traffic?